tiftikhar775/BigTwo/README.md

 The game is broken into rounds, and the combination type for any given round is determined by the player that starts it.
 For example, if the starting player plays 3 of diamonds as a single, then all subsequent plays must be singles for that round (doubles, triples or five card combinations cannot be played).
 The same applies to the rest of the card combinations.
-All except for one...

 # How to run
 Ensure you have the latest JDK installed on your system.